RubenRubens/SolidMonty/README.md

 This is a project to describe a language called _Monty's CAD_ used to make CAD scripts.
 The programming style is functional and based on [constructive solid geometry](wikipedia.org/wiki/Constructive_solid_geometry).
 This repository is only about the language itself and not about implementations.
 At this moment there is only one implementation based on FreeCAD.

+For more information read the [documentation](documentation.md)

 ## Monty's CAD Builders